Internaut401/CTF_Competitions_Writeup/2020/DawgCTF/coroncation.md

-NOTE: To solve this challenge i work with my teammate Enrico.
+NOTE: To solve this challenge i worked with my teammate Enrico.
 He wrote the exploit (python 2) first and got the flag.
 In my writeup i put an optimized exploit for python 3.

 Play game: